alphagov/government-service-design-manual/service-manual/the-team/service-manager.md

 ### What’s the difference between a Service Manager and a Product Manager?

 This will depend on the scale of the service you are working on.
-In some cases the Service Manager will also be able to fulfil the role of Product Manager - working closely with the delivery team (the “makers”), prioritising stories for each sprint, attending daily stand ups, being on hand to comment on solutions as they emerge, and accepting stories once they are delivered.
+In some cases the Service Manager will also be able to fulfil the role of Product Manager - working closely with the delivery team (the 'makers'), prioritising stories for each sprint, attending daily stand ups, being on hand to comment on solutions as they emerge, and accepting stories once they are delivered.
 However, in many cases it is likely that the Service Manager won’t have the capacity to be this hands-on, so they are likely to need a dedicated Product Manager.

 ## Help with hiring service managers